Arnold Wilkins

 Arnold Wilkins carried out most of the theoretical and practical work that proved radar could work.

-Arnold Frederic Wilkins OBE (20 February 1907 - 5 August 1985) was a pioneer in developing the use of radar.
+Arnold Frederic Wilkins OBE (20 February 1907 - 5 August 1985) was an English pioneer in developing the use of radar.
 It was Arnold Wilkins who suggested to his boss, Robert Watson-Watt, that reflected radio waves might be used to detect aircraft, and his idea led to the initial steps in developing ground-to-air radar in the UK.
 Wilkins also provided all the theoretical calculations to back-up his idea of aircraft detection, and it was his lashed-up system that he used in the Daventry Experiment to demonstrate that his idea would work.
 With the Daventry experiment, Wilkins successfully detected an aircraft (up to eight miles away) by reflection of radio waves for the first time in history.

 Early life

 Born in Chorlton, Cheshire, Wilkins was the son of John Knowles Wilkins of Chester and was educated at Chester City & County School, Manchester University and St John's College, Cambridge.